dif-hack/rejuvenateAI/README.md

 Here's a breakdown of how it was built:

-1. Users can sign up with the ```registerUser``` function, which they will pay the subscription fee and then get onboarded into our platform to enjoy our services
+1. Users can sign up with the ```register``` function, which they will pay the subscription fee and then get onboarded into our platform to enjoy our services

 2. Nutritionists can sign up with the ```applyForNutritionistRole``` function, which they will pass their credentials into and have their application status set to pending.